gpeterson406/Greenwood_Book/_book/01-preface.md

 calls it "CSV (Comma Delimited)"), which basically strips off some of the junk that Excel adds to the necessary information in the file.
-Excel will tell you that this is a bad idea, but it actually creates a more stable archival format and one that R can use directly^[There are ways to read ".xls" and ".xlsx" files directly into R that we will explore later.].
+Excel will tell you that this is a bad idea, but it actually creates a more stable archival format and one that R can use directly.^[There are ways to read ".xls" and ".xlsx" files directly into R that we will explore later.]

 \indent The following code to read in the data set relies on an R package called ``readr`` [@R-readr].
 Packages in R provide additional functions and data sets that are not available in the initial download of R or RStudio.
 To get access to the packages, first "install" (basically download) and then "load" the package.
-To install an R package, go to the **Packages** tab in the lower right panel of RStudio.
+To install an R package, go to the **Packages** tab in the lower right panel of
+RStudio.
 Click on the **Install** button and then type in the name of the package in the box (here type in ``readr``).
+\index{R packages!\textbf{readr}}
 RStudio will try to auto-complete the package name you are typing which should help you make sure you got it typed correctly.
 This will be the first of *many* times that we will mention that R is case sensitive -- in other words, ``Readr`` is different from ``readr`` in R syntax and this sort of